Detox Centers in Dallas

-In Texas, according to data from 2016 published by the University of Texas at Austin’s School of Social Work, substance abuse in the state is rising.
+In Texas, according to data from 2016 published by the University of Texas at Austin’s School of Social Work, substance abuse in the state remains a serious problem.
 This is largely a reflection of the national opioid addiction epidemic, but other substances are problematic in the state too.

-- Opioids: Texas experienced a 10 percent reduction in heroin seizures at the Texas-Mexico border while nonmedical abuse of prescription opioids has remained about the same.
+Texas experienced a 10% reduction in heroin seizures at the Texas-Mexico border while nonmedical abuse of prescription opioids has remained about the same.
 Earlier in 2016, officers began seizing versions of fentanyl that were not transdermal patches, and instances of designer opioids began appearing.

 A startling finding reported by the Drug Policy Alliance (DPA), published in 2007, found that a drug combination of heroin and Tylenol PM, called cheese, has led to an increase in overdose deaths, beginning in 2005.
 At least 30 people, ages 18 and younger, died from this concoction.